-Welcome to view the page of US Dollar Index.
+Welcome to view the page of the US Dollar Index.
 It provides the US Dollar Index and its width of fluctuation, and also provides US Dollar Index charts for the past 90 days, 180 days, 1, 2, 5, and 10 years.
 The US Dollar Index (USDX, DXY) measures the strength of the US Dollar against a basket of foreign currencies.
-Crude oil is a US dollar denominated commodity, therefore, the fluctuation of US Dollar index can affect the price of crude oil.
+Crude oil is a US dollar-denominated commodity, therefore, the fluctuation of the US Dollar index can affect the price of crude oil.

 Brent Crude Oil Price Per Barrel

 106.17 0.05 (0.05)

 Prev.
 Close: 106.22